bernaferrari/default-opener/README.md

 ## Features

-- View and change default apps for 100+ file extensions
+- **100+ file extensions** — Browse and change defaults for documents, code, images, videos, and more
-- Manage URL scheme handlers (http, mailto, ssh, etc.)
+- **URL schemes** — Control which app handles http, mailto, ssh, and other protocols
-- Bulk operations - change multiple file types at once
+- **Bulk operations** — Select multiple file types and change them all at once
-- Backup and restore your preferences
+- **Backup & restore** — Save your preferences and restore them anytime
-- Instant undo via toast notification
+- **Instant undo** — Changed something by mistake?
+One-click undo via toast notification
-- Detect when apps hijack your file associations
+- **Hijack detection** — Get notified when apps change your defaults without asking

 ## Installation